sezzle/sezzle-merchant-resources/Widgets/4-Local Config.md

 ## Style

 `color` overrides the inherited text color applied to the widget text.
-It accepts any CSS color values.
+It accepts any CSS color values.The value defaults to `inherit`.The inherit value, when used, means that the value of the property is set to the value of the same property of the parent element.

 `fontSize` overrides the default text font applied to the widget text.
-It accepts numbers and assumes the unit px.
+It accepts numbers and assumes the unit px.The value defaults to `14`

 `fontWeight` overrides the default boldness applied to the widget text.
-It accepts any CSS font-weight values.
+It accepts any CSS font-weight values.The value defaults to `500`.

 `fontFamily` overrides the inherited font type applied to the widget text.
-It accepts any CSS font-family values.
+It accepts any CSS font-family values.The value defaults to `inherit`.The inherit value, when used, means that the value of the property is set to the value of the same property of the parent element.

 ## Position